Emergency-Response-Demo/erdemo.io/Business_Patterns.md

-# Implementing Business Patterns using the Power of Open Source Innovation
+# Implementing Business Solutions using the Power of Enterprise Open Source

 ![](_site/images/volunteerboatersstockphoto.png)